-4.2 NLOS Model
+4.2 NLOS model

-In NLOS conditions (i.e. under body shadowing), the best fit has been obtained to a mixture-based model involving Gaussian and Uniform components.
-Figure 4 shows examples of both the empirical and model-based NLOS CDFs at $SNR(t_0) = 5dB$, in the [3.1, 5.1]GHz band.
+As previously pointed out, in NLOS conditions (i.e. under body shadowing), the first path detection scheme being subject to much higher deviations, we mainly focus hereafter on the strongest path detection.
+The best fit has then been also obtained to a mixture-based model involving Gaussian and Uniform components.
+Figure 4 shows examples of both the empirical and model-based NLOS CDFs at $SNR(t_0) = 5$ dB, in the 3.1-5.1 GHz band.

-The corresponding conditional Probability Density Function (PDF) is then expressed as follows:
+The corresponding conditional PDF is then expressed as follows: